Rann-Studio/Proxy-Manager/README.md

 # Proxy Manager Documentation
-This documentation provides information about the ProxyManager class and how to use it for managing and checking proxies in Python.
+This documentation provides information about the ProxyManager and how to use it for managing and checking proxies in Python.

 ## Introduction
-The ProxyManager class is a Python script that enables users to retrieve and manage proxies from the website https://free-proxy-list.net/.
+The ProxyManager is a Python script that enables users to retrieve and manage proxies from the website https://free-proxy-list.net/.
 It allows users to filter proxies based on the protocol (HTTP or HTTPS) and also perform a check on proxy status.

 ## Prerequisites
-To use the ProxyManager class, you need the following:
+To use the ProxyManager, you need the following:
 - Python 3.x installed on your system.
 - Required Python packages: requests, bs4 (BeautifulSoup).